aivee-teodocio/resume-hosting-guide/README.md

 ## Instructions
 ### Create a GitHub repository
 1. Log into your GitHub account.
-2. Click on the green button that says "New" on the left hand side of your GitHub homepage.
+2. Click on the green button that says *New* on the left hand side of your GitHub homepage.
 [1]
 3. Enter a repository name with the format `[your-github-username].github.io`.
 (Ex: *mr-krabs*.github.io)
 4. Enter a short description that describes what the repository is for.
 This could be as simple as *My resume.*
-5. Keep the visibility of the repository as *public*.
+5. Keep the visibility of the repository *public*.
 6. Tick off the box that says *Add a README file*.
 This will create a Markdown file called *README* and create the repository's `main` branch.
 By default, this *README* file will contain the name of the repository and the description you entered.
-7. Select the "MIT License" option in the *Choose a license* dropdown.
+7. Select the *MIT License* option in the *Choose a license* dropdown.
 8. Click the green *Create repository* button at the bottom of the page.

-You have now created a repository where we can upload and store our files!
+You have now created a repository where you can upload and store your files!

 ### Set up GitHub Pages
 1. Inside the repository you just created, click on the *Settings* tab in the top navigation bar.
 [2]
-2. Click on *Pages* on the left-hand side under the "Code and automation" section.
+2. Click on *Pages* on the left-hand side under the *Code and automation* section.
 [3]
 3. Select the `main` option in the first dropdown under the *Branch* section.
 4. Keep the second dropdown under the *Branch* section to `/(root)`.
-5. Click on the `Save` button in the *Branch* section.
+5. Click on the *Save* button in the *Branch* section.
 6. Open a new tab in your browser.
 7. Enter `https://[your-github-username].github.io` in the address bar of the new tab.
 8. Check that you can see the content of your *README* file.
 You should see your repository's name and description.

 You have successfully created a simple static website!👏

 ## More Resources